 - Evaluation of the student's non-US post-secondary transcript by an authoritative third party indicating successful completion of a recognized high school program must be submitted along with the transcripts.
 (Acceptable third-party evaluator is listed on the following page.) - Students for whom English IS NOT their native language must submit an official TOEFL (Test of English as a Foreign Language) score with a minimum score of 500, a minimum score of 173 on the computerized version, or a minimum score of 60 on the Internet-Based version or the IELTS (International English Language Testing System) with a minimum score of 6.
-In some cases, a SAT score of 500 or better on the EBRW (Evidence-Based Reading and Writing) portion of SAT may be substituted for TOFEL and IELTS or a student who has completed a secondary diploma from an accredited American high school or a post-secondary diploma from an accredited American college or university will not be required to take TOFEL or the IELTS. - Application for Truett McConnell University student housing must also be submitted.
+In some cases, a SAT score of 500 or better on the EBRW (Evidence-Based Reading and Writing) portion of SAT may be substituted for TOFEL and IELTS - 1.
+Score 500 or better on the EBRW portion of the SAT OR - 2.
+Completed a secondary diploma from an accredited American high school OR - 3.
+Earned a 2.5 r higher at an accredited undergraduate college or university - Application for Truett McConnell University student housing must also be submitted.
 Notarized Financial Responsibility Statement indicating adequate finances on hand to cover the cost of attending Truett McConnell University as well as incidental living expenses and transportation for one academic year.